Lust, Caution: Critical reception

 On the review aggregator Rotten Tomatoes, the film has an approval rating of 73% based on 149 reviews, with an average rating of 7/10.
 The site's consensus reads: "Ang Lee's Lust, Caution is a tense, sensual and beautifully-shot espionage film".
 On Metacritic, the film had a weighted average score of 61 out of 100, based on 35 reviews, indicating "generally favorable" reviews.

 The Chinese press gave the film generally positive reviews.
 In analyzing how successful Lee's film was as an adaptation of Eileen Chang's short story, literary critic Leo Ou-fan Lee wrote in Muse Magazine that he 'found [his] loyalties divided between Eileen Chang and Ang Lee.
 But after three viewings of the film, I have finally opted for Lee because deep down I believe in film magic which can sometimes displace textual fidelity.'
 In an earlier issue of Muse however, film critic Perry Lam had criticized Lee's direction: 'in his eagerness to make the movie appealing to a mass audience, Lee seems guilty of sentimentalism.'
 Sentimental or not, there is certainly a palpable trace of Lee's sympathy for Chang's personal love life, "It was hard for me to live in Eileen Chang's world...There are days I hated her for it.
 It's so sad, so tragic.
 But you realize there's a shortage of love in her life: romantic love, family love."
 He added, "This is the story of what killed love for her."

 Audiences across Taiwan received the premiere of Lust, Caution with excitement stemming from pride over the fact that Ang Lee hails from Taiwan and the fact that the film received many international awards.
 The mainstream media in Taiwan built up an enormous amount of anticipation and fever for the world premiere of Lust, Caution with a continuous gossip channel focused on the explicit and controversial portrayal of sexuality which seemed to indicate to the positive, or at least curious reception of the film.

 Jack Mathews of the New York Daily News named it the 5th best film of 2007.
 Kenneth Turan of the Los Angeles Times named it the 6th best film of 2007.

-British actor Hugh Grant is on record as being fan of the film.
+British actor Hugh Grant is on record as being a fan of the film.